daisygunn/la-petite-traveller/README.md

 All social media icons can be found in the footer of the page, linked directly to those of the author.

 6. *As a first-time user, I want to be able to sign up to directly receive content via a newsletter.*
-The 'Keep in Touch' button is found in the navabr, upon clicking this the user will be taken to this section towards the end of the page.
+The 'Keep in Touch' button is found in the navbar, upon clicking this the user will be taken to this section towards the end of the page.
 In this section is a newsletter sign up form for the user to register their interest.
-The form was built using the required attribute so all fields are necessary in order to press 'Sign Up!'.
+The form was built using the required attribute so all fields are necessary to 'Sign Up!'.

 ### Lighthouse
-Lighthouse is a feature of Google Chrome developer tools and is used to assess the performance of the website and it's features.
-I acheived relatively low performance and best practice scores intially:
+Lighthouse is a feature of Google Chrome developer tools and is used to assess the performance of the website and its features.
+I achieved relatively low performance and best practice scores initially:

 ### HTML and CSS Validation